GlaxoSmithKline (GSK) - All you need to know

 How to invest in Glaxo

-Below is a list of options available to you.
+Below is a list of options available to you for buying Glaxo.
 Follow the links to our guides on each investing approach for more detailed information on each of these investing techniques.

 - Mutual funds and investment trusts.
 Funds and trusts are professionally managed portfolios.
 You contribute your money along with lots of other investors, and the manager pools it all together and picks the companies for you all to own stocks in.
 The main difference between them is that funds are open-ended, so there’s no limit to the number of people who can invest in it.
 Look for top-performing funds that hold GSK shares to get exposure while reducing your overall risk.